 - Develop a workplan / roadmap with key deliverables aligned with the HLPF deadlines.
 Finalized workplans / roadmaps and timelines should be broadly disseminated to government partners and stakeholders.
-Plan around delivery of Main Messages, 1 May 2020 and the VNR report, 12 June 2020, both covered in greater detail in section F below.
-Audio / visual materials need to be submitted to DESA by 19 June 2020. - Coordination structure.
+Plan around delivery of Main Messages, 3 May 2021 and the VNR report, 11 June 2021, both covered in greater detail in section F below.
+Audio / visual materials need to be submitted to DESA by 18 June 2021. - Coordination structure.
 An entity within the government needs to be responsible for the overall coordination of the VNR.
 This could be an existing body / institution or an ad hoc arrangement, e.g. lead department / agency, or an integrated, inter-ministerial group, coordinating office or committee.
 A small advisory group could be considered to lead the process of writing of the VNR.
 Collaboration with other relevant government ministries, agencies and relevant stakeholders is needed in order to provide information and data.
 In the interest of country ownership, it is highly desirable that the drafting process is led by government in all respects with the engagement from other stakeholders from the very beginning of the process.

 - Resources.
 Determine estimated costs of carrying out and writing the review, as well as identify possible sources of funding, as required.
 Costs may arise for organisation of stakeholder consultations and meetings, travel of officials, production of the review (editing, layout, translation), and preparation of audiovisual material, including videos, for the VNR presentation at the HLPF.
 Human and technical resources will need to be dedicated to the VNR preparation. - Scope of the VNR.
-It would be important that a VNR shows how the VNR is part of the national implementation of the 2030 Agenda and the SDGs and indicate steps that the country intends to take to accelerate their implementation as part of the decade of action and delivery launched at the SDG Summit in September 2019.9.
+It would be important that a VNR shows how the VNR is part of the national implementation of the 2030 Agenda and the SDGs and indicate steps that the country intends to take to accelerate their implementation as part of the decade of action and delivery launched at the SDG Summit in September 2019.
+10 .
 As VNRs are national reviews, the SG guidelines encourage countries to report on the progress in relation to all 17 SDGs.
 Where priority goals have been identified nationally, countries could cover those in greater depth.
 The report could consider where the country is in the national planning cycle and whether the national strategy or plan, legislation, budgets, policies has been updated or aligned with the SDGs and how this has helped national implementation including examining policy coherence and interlinkages.
-The countries are encouraged to be specific in identifying the main challenges and difficulties experienced in implementing the SDGs as a whole and how they foresee overcoming these barriers. - Consider the candid inclusion of successes, challenges and lessons learned in order to accelerate the implementation of the 2030 Agenda and identify areas where assistance is needed. - Draft outline and information gathering.
-Draft a preliminary outline and decide on length and structure of the review.
-Experience suggests that it is helpful to set a page limit at the beginning of the process.
-To gather inputs, prepare a list of bodies and agencies that will be providing data and information for the VNR.
-The national statistical office (NSO) and the relevant line ministries are of special importance, but there should also be other contributors, e.g. academia and think tanks.
+The countries are encouraged to be specific in identifying the main challenges and difficulties experienced in implementing the SDGs as a whole and how they foresee overcoming these barriers.

-9 Political declaration of the high-level political forum on sustainable development convened under the auspices of the General Assembly adopted on 15 October 2019 (https://undocs.org/en/A/RES/74/4)
+10 Political declaration of the high-level political forum on sustainable development convened under the auspices of the General Assembly adopted on 15 October 2019 (https://undocs.org/en/A/RES/74/4)